destinymalone/head-first-java-cliffsnotes-example/chapter-8-interfaces-and-abstract-classes-serious-polymorphism/README.md

 ````

 Classes from different inheritance trees can implement the same interface.
 When you use a `class` a polymorphic type (like an array of type Animal or a method that takes a Canine argument), the objects you can stick in that type must be from the same inheritance tree.
 But not just anywhere in the inheritance tree; the objects must be from a class that is a subclass of the polymorphic type.
 An argument of type Canine can accept a Wolf and a Dog, but not a Cat or a Hippo.
 But when you use an `interface` as a polymorphic type (like an array of Pets), the objects can be from `anywhere` in the inheritance tree.
 The only requirement is that the objects are from a class that `implements` the interface.
-Allowing classes in different inhertance trees to implement a common interface is crucia; in the Java API.
+Allowing classes in different inheritance trees to implement a common interface is crucial in the Java API.
 Do you want an object to be able to save its state to a file?
 Implement the `Serializable` interface.
 Do you need objects to run their methods in a separate thread of execution?
 Implement Runnable.
 Remember that classes from `any` place in the inheritance tree might need to implement those interfaces.
 Nearly `any` class might want to be saveable or runnable.
 Better still, a class can implement `multiple` interfaces!

 ````java